Need Help? Give us a call.

 1 (800) 386-3372

 As a new small business owner, you have to figure out a lot of things you’ve never done before.
 One of them is how to create a business budget—and that can be intimidating, especially when you’re just starting out.
-How, exactly, do you know where to find the right financial information, let alone learn the business finance terminology, and put all the data together in the right order?
+How, exactly, do you know where to find the right financial information—let alone learn the business finance terminology—and put all that data together in the right order?

 This can all be enough to scare some people away from starting a business in the first place.
+One study suggests that the majority of small business owners don’t even have a budget to begin with.
 But the process of how to create a business budget isn’t actually that difficult if you approach it the right way.
 It can all be broken down into six steps.

 Many people think of budgeting as their least favorite part of running a business—but if you want to be successful, creating and maintaining a proper business budget will be a critical component of that success.
 Here’s a step-by-step guide for how to create a business budget.